pwilmart/Start_Here/README.md

   * [TMT_channel_cross_talk](https://github.com/pwilmart/TMT_channel_cross_talk) - A deeper dive on adjacent channel cross talk for TMTpro 18-plex.
 How large is the effect and some pros and cons of correction. (_Dec.
 2022_)
   * [Human-plasma_DIA-vs-TMT](https://github.com/pwilmart/Human-plasma_DIA-vs-TMT) - An apples-to-aardvarks comparison of human plasma proteomes from DIA versus TMT. (_Feb.
 2023_)
   * [PXD011691_reanalysis](https://github.com/pwilmart/PXD011691_reanalysis) - Reanalysis of data from [PXD011691](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD011691) - another DIA versus TMT experiment. (_Feb.
 2023_)
+  * [quantitative_proteomics_data_cleaning](https://github.com/pwilmart/quantitative_proteomics_data_cleaning) - A discussion of basic data cleaning concepts for quantitative proteomics data and some useful notebook quality control (QC) metrics. (_April 2023_)
+  * [Human_rhesus_TMT](https://github.com/pwilmart/Human_rhesus_TMT) - Analysis discussion of a multi-sample, multi-fraction, multi-kit, multi-species TMTpro experiment.
+Details how to analyze a 21 rhesus samples, 24 human samples, 45 samples total, 17 channels per plex (15 plus 2 pooled standards) in 3 plexes labeled with TMTpro 18-plex reagents experiment. (_Oct.
+2023_)
+  * [PXD030990_human-tear_re-analysis](https://github.com/pwilmart/PXD030990_human-tear_re-analysis) - A re-analysis of human tear samples characterized in a single-shot experimental design.
+Tear has a few highly abundant proteins that makes deep proteome profiling without fractionation impossible.
+Single-shot experimental designs have gained popularity but they are much more limiting than seems to be realized.
+Proteomic depth is a case of getting out what you put in.
+A single LC run won't get you much.
+Short gradient single LC runs will get you even less. (_Nov.
+2023_)
+  * [mouse_lens_development_Khan2018_reanalysis](https://github.com/pwilmart/mouse_lens_development_Khan2018_reanalysis) - A thorough and detailed re-analysis of a TMT-labeled bottom-up quantitative proteomcis study.
+The experiment is tracking the developing mouse lens proteome at two embryonic ages (E15 and E18, in days) and postnatal ages (P0, P3, P6, and P9).
+The salient points are:
+    - doing quantitative proteomics without using ratios
+    - combining multi-plex TMT experiments
+    - understanding samples with a few highly abundant proteins
+    - understanding how data normalization and statistical testing results are coupled
+    - preparing results in ways that facilitate data exploration and discovery
+  <br>(_Jan.
+2024_)

 ---